Population: (includes Tamahere-Tauwhare area) 6,150 (2016 estimate) with growth projected to reach 8,077 by 2045.

 construction of a walking and cycle-way along this stream.

 - Support the zero waste initiative at the Hub as a start of possible wider local initiatives.

 - Support local employment initiatives.
-Consider the quarry (needs commercial rights), retirement villages, leveraging off cycle route, retail in the new commercial hub, Southern Fresh Foods, home-based employment etc
+Consider the quarry (needs commercial rights), elderly housing, leveraging off cycle route, retail in the new commercial hub, Southern Fresh Foods, home-based employment etc.

 - Identify if, how much and where possible additional employment land for office development is needed beyond the zoning in the Proposed District Plan